Logius-standaarden/fsc-core/specifications.md

 ### Port configuration

-In order to provide a predictable network configuration FSC limits the selection of network ports to be used by components.
+In order to provide a predictable network configuration, FSC limits the selection of network ports to be used by components.
 The ports used by FSC components **MUST** be `443` or `8443`.

 Port `443` is **RECOMMENDED** for data traffic i.e. HTTP requests to a Service.